Mayo International Health Program

 Participants stress the lasting and positive impact of their experiences.
 Serving the needs of the underserved is an important element in training future generations of leaders in academic and clinical medicine.

-Mayo International Health Program rotation settings are well planned and mentored.
+Mayo International Health Program rotation settings are well-planned and mentored.
 The program provides up to $2,500 in financial support to help defray travel and basic living expenses for those selected to participate.

 Experience with the Mayo International Health Program broadens perspective by:

-- Providing valuable care to underserved patients
+- Providing valuable hands-on care to underserved patients

 - Ensuring exposure to the diagnosis and treatment of diseases not usually seen in modern Western medicine